-We have over 15 trails to a waterfall.
-See our handy map below which shows the location of more than 25 waterfalls on the Coffs Coast and the escarpment beyond.
+We have many trails to a waterfall.
+See our handy map below which shows the location of more than 25 waterfalls on the Coffs Coast, around Port Macquarie, on the escarpment and beyond.
 How many of these waterfalls have you visited?

 Waterfalls near Coffs Harbour

 Scout Falls are reached by a short walk and rock hop up Middle Creek in Sherwood Nature Reserve.
 Scout Falls is a popular swimming hole.

 There is a great view over the Orara Valley from the waterfall on Scrubby Gully creek, up on the sandstone escarpment of Sherwood Nature Reserve.

 Woolgoolga Creek Falls is reached after a short forest walk from the picnic area, but the access road was damaged in the 2021 floods and is currently closed.

 Waterfalls near Orara Valley